manasmayank07/notes-app/README.md

-# notes-app
+# Notes App

- A simple notes app using JavaScript and LocalStorage.
+A simple notes app with JS LocalStorage.

+## Usage
+Open `index.html` in your browser.